-Once again Thomas Telford's Sixth Form destinations were outstanding in 2021.
+Once again Thomas Telford's Sixth Form destinations were outstanding in 2023.

-75% of students took up University or Stage School places and 50% of students moving on to higher education went to Russell Group, Times Top 25 Universities or very competitive Stage Schools.
+71% of students took up University or Stage School places and 47% of students moving on to higher education went to Russell Group, Times Top 25 Universities or US Colleges or very competitive Stage Schools.

-In this particular year, six students achieved places on medicine degrees, veterinary science or dentistry and two secured places at Oxford or Cambridge.
+In this particular year, seven students achieved places on medicine or veterinary science degrees and four secured places at Oxford and Cambridge.

 All of those not attending university gained an apprenticeship or moved directly to employment.
-Several students were awarded places with high quality apprenticeships and school leaver schemes including Capgemini, Wsp, Grant Thornton, Mondelez and several in-person or virtual work experience placements.
+Several students were awarded places with high quality apprenticeships and school leaver schemes including Jaguar Land Rover, Mazars, Collins Aerospace, Capgemini and Deloitte.